 My buddy’s wedding is coming up.
 As his best man, it is my duty to plan his bachelor party.

 I had to go through this process last summer when I was my other friend’s best man where we went on A Booze Cruise in Magaluf, so I know the drill.
+I had so many ideas up my sleeve of alternative ideas that are exciting and different such as a guys’ trip to Krakow with stagmadness but I could save that for the next party I’m asked to plan!
 I had a few Philly bars in mind, so I found their websites and sent out a few e-mails.

 All of them replied with standard questions.
 They asked what dates I had in mind, how big my group was, and how much I was looking to spend in terms of food/drinks — standard questions from professional event planners.